 8. Raspberry Pi 4 Model B

-New addition to Raspberry family, the Raspberry Pi 4 Model B is another popular development board for learning computers and building IoT projects.
-It offers ground-breaking increases in processor speed, multimedia performance, memory, and connectivity compared to the prior-generation Raspberry Pi 3 Model B+, while retaining backwards compatibility and similar power consumption.
-For the end user, Raspberry Pi 4 Model B provides desktop performance comparable to entry-level x86 PC systems.
+A new addition to Raspberry family, the Raspberry Pi 4 Model B is another popular development board for learning computers and building IoT projects.
+It offers ground-breaking increases in processor speed, multimedia performance, memory, and connectivity compared to the prior-generation Raspberry Pi 3 Model B+, while retaining backward compatibility and similar power consumption.
+For the end-user, Raspberry Pi 4 Model B provides desktop performance comparable to entry-level x86 PC systems.

 Pi 4 Model B key features include a high-performance 64-bit quad-core processor, dual-display support at resolutions up to 4K via a pair of micro-HDMI ports, hardware video decode at up to 4Kp60, up to 4GB of RAM, dual-band 2.4/5.0 GHz wireless LAN, Bluetooth 5.0, Gigabit Ethernet, USB 3.0, and PoE capability (via a separate PoE HAT add-on).
 The dual-band wireless LAN and Bluetooth have modular compliance certification, allowing the board to be designed into end products with significantly reduced compliance testing, improving both cost and time to market.

 Starting at just 35$, this one of the best boards to start learning electronics and programming.
-For beginners it is highly recommended to use raspberry pi board for your first IoT project.
-It is easy to use, affordable, has a very good documentation and immense support from large community around the globe.
+For beginners, it is highly recommended to use a raspberry pi board for your first IoT project.
+It is easy to use, affordable, has very good documentation, and immense support from large communities around the globe.

 7. Intel Edison

-Intel Edison is small sized compute module capable of running a full Linux distribution that intended to empower the next generation of wearables and the Internet of Things (IoT) devices, where size and power consumption are important factors to consider.
+Intel Edison is a small-sized compute module capable of running a full Linux distribution that intended to empower the next generation of wearables and the Internet of Things (IoT) devices, where size and power consumption are important factors to consider.
 Intel Edison comes with a dual-core dual-threaded Intel® Atom™ CPU at 500 MHz and a 32-bit Intel® Quark™ microcontroller at 100 MHz.
 The available memory is 1GB of RAM and 4GB of flash storage.
-On board WiFi and Bluetooth are present.
-It has 1 USB OTG controller and all the interfaces that a maker can dream of, including UART, I2C, SPI, I2S, GPIO and SD Card support which makes it ideal for building any IoT project.
+Onboard WiFi and Bluetooth are present.
+It has 1 USB OTG controller and all the interfaces that a maker can dream of, including UART, I2C, SPI, I2S, GPIO, and SD Card support which makes it ideal for building any IoT project.

-Apart from this Intel has offered wide range of libraries, softwares and IDE to support the developer community in building IoT projects using Edison using their language of choice.
+Apart from this Intel has offered a wide range of libraries, software, and IDE to support the developer community in building IoT projects using Edison using their language of choice.

 6. Adafruit FONA and Adafruit Feather M0 IoT Boards

-ESP8266 is low cost, Wi-Fi enabled system on chip (SoC) module developed by Espressif system.
-It is one of the most used board for development of IoT projects.
-It integrates a 32-bit Tensilica microcontroller, standard digital peripheral interfaces, antenna switches, RF balun, power amplifier, low noise receive amplifier, filters and power management modules into a small package.
+ESP8266 is a low cost, Wi-Fi enabled system on chip (SoC) module developed by Espressif system.
+It is one of the most used boards for the development of IoT projects.
+It integrates a 32-bit Tensilica microcontroller, standard digital peripheral interfaces, antenna switches, RF balun, power amplifier, low noise receive amplifier, filters, and power management modules into a small package.